The Best Places to Watch EPCOT Fireworks – World Showcase & Beyond

 Fleeing the Epcot crowds at once the fireworks have finished can be a real pain.
 Everyone is making a mad dash to their cars at once, making for bottlenecks leaving both the park and the parking lot.
 In short, it’s a mess.
 Avoid the teeming masses as much as you can by choosing your fireworks viewing location carefully.
 Staying in the Epcot Resort Area?
 Select a seat near International Gateway for a quick and easy retreat to Disney’s BoardWalk.
 Wanting a speedy exit from the parking lot?
 Stake out a spot closer to World Showcase Plaza.
 Or consider watching from further back in Future World for a unique and blissfully crowd-free view.

-Well Epcot lovers, that wraps up our guide to the best places to watch the Epcot fireworks.
+Well Epcot lovers, that wraps up our guide to the best places to watch the Epcot fireworks show.
 Whether you’re hoping for a magical meal with a sweet ending, an unbeatable view, or a special experience, you’ll find the perfect spot to soak it all in right here on this list.

-Worried that you won’t have enough time to watch the fireworks?
+Worried that you won’t have enough time to watch the fireworks show?
 Save some minutes – and cross everything off your theme park to-do list – with our Epcot 1-day plan.
 Trying to squeeze some space in the budget for that Disney fireworks cruise?
 Save some cents instead with our discount Disney World tickets.